canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

       amount available in the **foodInSilo** variable, and subtract it from available food.
 If there is not enough food it should print "We need to buy more food." and subtract nothing.

-## TestDonation Class
+## TestFeeding Class

-Your `TestDontion` class must have the following items:
+Your `TestFeeding` class must have the following items:

 - Main method:
     - A `main` method which initializes 3 `Farm` objects with the following **amountPerAnimal** amounts in order: